Aaron Ramsdale Profile

 |Born||May 14, 1998|

-After an impressive breakthrough season at Bournemouth, Ramsdale returned to his boyhood club in 2020 going on to shine despite the Blades' subsequent relegation from the Premier League.
+After an impressive breakthrough season at Bournemouth, Ramsdale returned to his boyhood club in August 2020, playing every Premier League game for Sheffield United.

-Emerging at Sheffield United and being given a chance at Bournemouth
+Emerging at Sheffield United, given a chance at Bournemouth

 In 2013, the English goalkeeper joined Sheffield United's youth academy.